-Interest rate risk

-The Company is exposed to interest rate risk on the variable rate of interest earned on bank deposits.
-The interest rate risk on bank deposits is insignificant as the deposits are short-term.
+Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Company is exposed to interest rate risk on the variable rate of interest earned on bank deposits and right of use leases.
+The interest rate risk on bank deposits is insignificant as the deposits are short term.
+The interest rate on the Company's convertible loan are fixed in nature and have limited exposure to change in interest rates.